Stocks edge higher on Wall Street, led by gains in Big Tech

-Stocks edged higher in morning trading on Wall Street Thursday a day after a surge in inflation tripped up major indexes.
+Stocks edged higher in afternoon trading on Wall Street Thursday a day after a surge in inflation tripped up major indexes.

 Smaller-company stocks outpaced the broader market in a sign that investors were feeling confident about economic growth.
 The Russell 2000 rose 0.9%.

-Health care stocks fell, along with industries that are considered less risky including utilities and household product makers.
+Health care stocks fell.
+Medical technology maker Medtronic shed 2.3%.
+Industries that are considered less risky, including utilities and household product makers, lagged the broader market.

 The latest round of corporate earnings has been winding down.
 Weeks of solid financial reports helped the broader market rise and reach a series of records.
 Inflation concerns have been rattling investors throughout the week, however.